 The Nominating Committee of the Board of Directors considers nominees recommended by stockholders as candidates for election to the Board of Directors at the Annual Meeting of Stockholders.
-A stockholder wishing to nominate a candidate for election to the Board at the Annual Meeting is required to give written notice to the Secretary of the Corporation of his or her intention to make such a nomination.
-The notice of nomination must be received by the Corporation not less than 50 days nor more than 75 days prior to the stockholders' meeting, or if the Corporation gives less than 60 days' notice of the meeting date, the notice of nomination must be received within 10 days after the meeting date is announced.
-The notice of nomination is required to contain certain information about both the nominee and the stockholder making the nomination.
+A stockholder wishing to nominate a candidate for election to the Board at the Annual Meeting is required to give written notice to the Secretary of the Corporation of his or her intention to make a nomination.
+The notice of nomination must be received by the Corporation not less than 50 days nor more than 75 days prior to the stockholders' meeting, or if the Corporation gives less than 60 days notice of the meeting date, the notice of nomination is required to contain certain information about both the nominee and the stockholder making the nomination.
 The Corporation may require that the proposed nominee furnish other information to determine that person's eligibility to serve as a director.
 A nomination which does not comply with the above procedure will be disregarded.